Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 With React Native you're not limited, if the core components and APIs that React Native brings to you are not enough, you can search a library that you need because RN has a community of developers that develop new libraries.
 To do this you need a package manager (npm CLI or yarn classic) and follow the library's instructions to download the library that you need

+## Week 4

+### Mon 10th, August 2020 *RN.-**Upgrading to new React Native versions***
+We need to upgrade our React Native version because with the new upgrades we can use new APIs, components, dev tools, etc.
+- **Expo projects:** to upgrade our projects with expo, we require update the `react-native`, `react` and `expo` package versions in our `package.json` file.
+To do this go to [Upgrading Expo SDK Walkthrough](https://docs.expo.io/workflow/upgrading-expo-sdk-walkthrough/?redirected)
+- **React Native projects:** there are two ways to do this, by using React Native CLI or with Upgrade Helper.
+	- [React Native CLI](https://github.com/react-native-community/cli): this comes with `upgrade` command that provides a one-step operation to upgrade the source files with a minimum conflict.
+	  Just run `npx react-native upgrade` or if you want a specific version, just pass the version as an argument like this `npx reac-native upgrade 0.61.0-rc.0`.
+	  The project is upgraded using `git apply` with 3-way merge and it may happen that you will need to resolve a fiw conflicts.
+Follow the documentation in the part of [resolve the conflict](https://reactnative.dev/docs/upgrading#2-resolve-the-conflicts) to see an example.
+	- [Upgrade Helper](https://react-native-community.github.io/upgrade-helper/): is a web tool to help you out when upgrading your apps by providing the full set of changes happening between any two versions.
+After that, just follow the instructions of what do you need to modify or go to [Upgrade helper in the react native documentation](https://reactnative.dev/docs/upgrading#upgrade-helper) for more information